prathje/TranslatorBundle/README.md

 This bundle's purpose is to provide an interface for edition, addition and deletion of translations messages.

+It enables super awesome inline translation-editing in the current request locale.

+Works well with buttons, labels etc, but got problems with placeholders (as it is using a span element for selection).

+Translations with multiple choice or variable are also not supported.

 Currently supported formats:

 *   YAML